Alibaba-MIIL/STAM/README.md

 >

 ## Update 2/5/2021:  Improved results
-Due to improved training hyperparameters, and using KD training, we were able to significantly improve
- STAM results on Kinetics400 (+ ~1.5%).
+Due to improved training hyperparameters, and using KD training, we were able to improve STAM results on Kinetics400 (+ ~1.5%).
 We are releasing the pretrained weights of the improved models.